arian-amador/AirSimContainer/README.md

 For a GUI Application to run, an XServer is needed which is not available inside the container.

-In order to share the hosts XServer with the container use the following flags.
+In order to share the host's XServer with the container use the following flags.

  - --volume="$HOME/.Xauthority:/root/.Xauthority:rw"
  - --env="DISPLAY"

-In order to share the hosts network stack with the container use the following flag.
+In order to share the host's network stack with the container use the following flag.
  - --net=host

 ```